 Ibid, p4

-Kenneth White, ‘The Re-Mapping of Scotland,’ The Wanderer and his Charts: Essays on Cultural Renewal.
+Kenneth White, ‘The Re-Mapping of Scotland,’ in The Wanderer and his Charts: Essays on Cultural Renewal.
 2004

 Patrick Kavanagh, ‘The Parish and the Universe.’
 Collected Pruse.
 1973